 Wisconsin Veterans Museum

-The Wisconsin Veterans Museum tells the stories of Wisconsin Veterans from the Civil War to present day.
-It is the only place in the state where you can stand with a Civil War cannon captured at the battle of Shiloh, read letters written by a World War I Army nurse, listen to an oral history interview with a World War II sailor, admire a Medal of Honor posthumously awarded to a Korean War hero, view a Huey helicopter that flew missions in Vietnam, peer outside with the help of a Cold War era submarine periscope, and learn about Wisconsin women and men serving in current conflicts.
+The Wisconsin Veterans Museum has been a Smithsonian Affiliate since 2013 and offers exhibits and programs that interpret the role of Wisconsin veterans in shaping the nation’s history.
+Stories of Wisconsin veterans from the Civil War through the present day are intended to educate and inspire guests to learn more of the state's military history at this museum which offers free admission to the public.
+Highlights of the museum include a Civil War cannon captured at the Battle of Shiloh, letters written by a World War I army nurse, and the option to listen to oral history interviews with local veterans of World War II.
+The museum also includes an exhibit that includes the Medal of Honor which was posthumously awarded to a local soldier in the Korean War, a Huey helicopter that flew missions in Vietnam, a Cold War era submarine periscope, and exhibits dedicated to the service of Wisconsin women and men in modern military conflicts.

 Backstory and Context